MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-authentication.md

 # Bot authentication

 <!-- work in progress -->
-There are times when a bot must access protected online resources on behalf of the user; to do that the bot must be authorized to do so.
+There are times when a bot must access secured online resources on behalf of the user; to do that the bot must be authorized to do so.
 The authorization takes form of a bearer token.
 This is accomplished by a set of components that are part of the **Azure Bot Service** architecture described below.

 1. **Bot Channels Registration application**.
 This is the mechanism to *integrate* a bot within the Azure infrastructure, which allows the user to communicate via channels with the bot.
 1. **Bot**.
-The bot can be hosted anywhere including Azure.
+The bot can be hosted anywhere, including Azure.
 1. **Identity provider application**.
-This application is needed for each protected resource the bot must access on behalf of the user.
-It is the **identity provider** which allows the bot to *access an external protected resource*, such as Office 365 MSGraph.
-The Azure Active Directory is the identity provider to access Microsoft protected resources.
-Many other identity providers exist, for example GitHub, to access their protected resources.
+This application is needed for each secured resource the bot must access on behalf of the user.
+It is the **identity provider** which allows the bot to *access an external secured resource*, such as Office 365 MSGraph.
+The Azure Active Directory is the identity provider to access Microsoft secured resources.
+Many other identity providers exist, for example GitHub, to access their secured resources.

 The following picture shows the architecture of the Azure Bot Service which uses the Azure AD as the identity provider for authentication.